Congratulations! You have brewed up a business idea and you’re ready to get your business started!

 Starting a new business can sometimes feel very similar to starting a new relationship.
 You’re filled with excitement, anticipation and trepidation as you venture into this new and exciting chapter of your life.

 Although it is extremely exciting starting a new business venture, it is also vitally important to contain your eagerness and excitement to prevent yourself from jumping into the business world head-first.
 Instead, we advise to take the first few steps slowly and cautiously, to ensure that you are setting yourself up for success instead of dead-ended failure.
-We recommend drafting up a business plan during these early stages as it will help to give you a clear direction on how you should run, market and manage your business to ensure a successful outcome can be met.
+We recommend drafting up a high level business plan during these early stages as it will help to give you a clear picture of how you expect you will run, market and manage your business that you can then begin to test through customer engagement.

-First time drafting up a business plan?
+First time drafting up a high level business plan?
 Here’s 5 simple steps to help get you started.

 1. Create a clear picture